chinook07/final-project/README.md

 2. `WEATHER_KEY` with a key to the OpenWeatherMap API
 3. `PASS_SEC` with any key you choose in order to "salt" the encrypted passwords.

+You'll also need to run `node batchImport`, with the terminal open in the server folder.
+This will bring all the data into your own MongoDB environment.

 Now it should work!

 ## What are the features on this website?